 Unless, of course, you use a VPN.
-In a nutshell, you can use a VPN to make your traffic appear as if it’s coming from a different country or region.
+In a nutshell, you can use a VPN to make your traffic appear as if it’s coming from a different country or region (we have a full guide on how to change Netflix region, too).
 Most VPN providers have servers across the world, allowing you to pick from thousands of servers in cities worldwide.
 Not all of them will work with Netflix, however, since the company has instituted a VPN ban that is tricky to bypass.

 Lucky for you, we’ve done the research and found five of the best VPNs for Netflix.
 Once you begin using a VPN, you’ll be able to access the entire Netflix library no matter where you are.

 There’s always going to be an occasional hiccup when it comes to technology, and the Chromecast is no exception.
 The most common complaint I’ve read from users is that Netflix video keeps buffering when they’re trying to cast it to their Chromecast.

 If you’re experiencing Netflix buffering on a Chromecast, the first step is to restart your router.
 It’s rarely your device or the Chromecast at fault — the culprit is usually a slow wireless connection.
 Login to your router and check for firmware updates, and do the same thing for your modem.
 Your ISP could have pushed an update to your modem and simply restarting the modem or router will restore wireless speeds back to normal.